whacked/mixed-nix-docker-example/README.md

 - [ ] add a go dependency to this project
 - [ ] add a typescript dependency to this project
+- [X] add a package with a private git dependency to try this, fork https://github.com/whacked/sample-private-pyproject-repo (or any pyproject repo) to your own github, and run `poetry add git+ssh://git@github.com:youraccount/sample-private-pyproject-repo`. we allow this install in `mkDerivation` by using `--no-sandbox`